-Is my holiday going to take place as planned?
+Is my ski holiday going to take place as planned?

-We have now suspended all of our operations until 16th April 2020.
-If you are due to travel in the next few weeks, we will contact you in due course with further information regarding your holiday.
+If you are due to travel in the next few weeks, we will contact you with further information regarding your holiday if the guidance changes for the destination you are due to travel to from the relevant governing bodies.
 We ask you to please be patient as we will be contacting those customers with the most imminent departures as a priority.